It’s Christmas…!!! (Ugh?! How Do You Feel About Christmas?)

 Images of Christmas as a romantic time seem to be everywhere, which can put huge stress on couples.

-Being alone at this time of year can be particularly tough.
+Feeling alone at this time of year can be particularly tough.

 Do you feel happy, excited, anxious, overwhelmed, sad, lonely, fed up, or indifferent?

-And what’s your reaction to your feelings?
+And then what’s your reaction to your feelings?

 Do you feel pleased, disappointed, angry, guilty, or ashamed about how you feel?